Why choose acupuncture services at The Ohio State University Wexner Medical Center?

 - Joint pain (such as osteoarthritis pain in the knee or hip)

-- Neck ache
+- Neck aches

 - Menstrual cramps, menopausal symptoms and other women’s health issues

-- What are the side effects?
+- What are the side effects of acupuncture?